durandaltheta/sthread/README.md

 [Back To Top](#simple-threading-and-communication)

 ### Object Lifecycles
-Many objects in this library are actually shared pointers to some shared context, whose context needs to be allocated with a static call to their respective `make()`, `thread()` or `launch()` functions.
+Many objects in this library are actually shared pointers to some shared context, whose context needs to be allocated with a static call to their respective `make()`, `thread`, `threadpool()` or `coroutine()` functions.
 Objects in this category include:
 - `st::message`
 - `st::channel`
 - `st::fiber`
-- `st::weave`

 The user can check if these objects contain an allocated shared context with their `bool` conversion.
 This is easiest to do by using the object as the argument to an `if()` statement.
 Given an `st::fiber` named 'my_fib':
 ```